May 20 - 22, 2019, 9:00 am - 4:00 pm

 The Empowering Teaching Excellence E-Learning Workshop is sponsored by the Center for Innovative Design and Instruction (CIDI) and Academic and Instructional Services (AIS).

 This three-day event provides a hands-on deep dive into the teaching tools and methodologies of online, broadcast, blended, and flipped instruction.
-Day 1 features sessions on e-learning pedagogy and course mapping, with in-session, peer-supported work time.
-Day 2 features breakout sessions on technology tools followed by interactive sessions on student engagement.
-Day 3 features sessions on course implementation and assessment practices, with opportunities to provide feedback to USU's e-learning instructional support team on current initiatives.
+Day 1 features sessions on e-learning pedagogy and course mapping.
+Day 2 features breakout sessions on edtech teaching tools and practical applications of instructional approaches from USU instructors.
+Day 3 culminates in the creation of activities and other useful resources than can be immediately implemented into courses.

 The lunches and the company are great, but enrollment is capped at 30, so apply early.

 Who Should Attend?